oemof/DHNx/docs/optimization_models.rst

 just be the heating sector, but also the electricity, mobility sector or the gas infrastructure.

-At the moment, there is one approach using oemof-solph as linear optimisation library implemented.
+At the moment, there is one approach using *oemof-solph* as linear optimisation library implemented.
 This approach is explained in the following sections.
+It totally makes sense to have some experiences with *oemof-solph* to understand this toolbox more easily.

 Scope
 -----